POSITION: Paralegal (Full-Time Position)

 CLOSING DATE: Position Immediately Available and Closed When Filled

-LOCATION: Fort Worth, Texas
+LOCATION: Dallas County, Texas

 DUTIES AND RESPONSIBILITIES: The paralegal, under the direct supervision of a licensed attorney will be assigned clients, tasks, assignments and projects with expectations that all work is to be completed in accordance with LANWT's policies and procedures and attorneys' responsibilities under the Texas Disciplinary Rules of Professional Conduct, Texas Lawyers Creed and the American Bar Associations Standards for Providers of Civil Legal Services to the Poor.
 Other responsibilities include:

 - The paralegal is responsible for assisting clients that fall under Legal Aid of NorthWest Texas’ (LANWT) set of priorities with appropriate attorney supervision.

 - A paralegal may provide paraprofessional legal services to eligible clients in civil, family and other cases in accordance with the program's mission and principles of advocacy, other program guidelines, and under the direct supervision of an attorney, according to the Rules of Professional Conduct.

 - A paralegal may participate in outreach and community legal education to clients and community groups, as assigned by a supervisor, so as to provide clients or others with information and assistance in program priority areas and to build a strong positive working relationship between the program and the client or group.

 - A paralegal may assist an attorney or other advocate in representing clients or working with community groups.

 - Conduct intake by answering and returning applicant and client calls; conducting initial client screening, referring clients who are ineligible for LANWT service to other resources or providers, and creating electronic client files.